 Use the Duty and Taxes Estimator.

-When you return to Canada, you may qualify for a personal exemption.
-This allows you to bring goods of a certain value into the country without paying regular duty and taxes, except for a minimum duty that may apply to some tobacco products.
+You may qualify for a personal exemption when returning to Canada.
+This allows you to bring goods up to a certain value into the country without paying regular duty and taxes.

 You are eligible for a personal exemption if you are one of the following: